Leveraging Large Language Models for Collective Decision-Making: Requirements Analysis

 \subsection{Usage Contexts and User Needs}

+In an organization, many decisions require input from involved members, who not only indicate their choices but also share the reasons behind them.
+Our LLM-based system is designed to gather members' opinions and the rationale behind their choices, ensuring that individual perspectives are considered in group recommendations rather than simply relying on a majority vote.

+This is especially important when a group includes participants external to the organization, as coordinators may need extensive communication to understand and respect these participants’ preferences.
+Our system aims to reduce the communication workload and efficiently identify options that balance the preferences of all members.

 The participants were asked to indicate their intended use of an LLM-based copilot for collective decision-making.
-The participants could express in free-text but we provided several potential scenarios: (1) meeting scheduling, (2) group discussion for distributed communication application, (3) brainstorming for collaborative applications, and (4) event planning for workplace management.
+They were allowed to provide any scenarios in the free text, but we offered several potential cases: (1) meeting scheduling, (2) group discussion for distributed communication applications, (3) brainstorming for collaborative applications, and (4) event planning for workplace management.
 We found that meeting scheduling was considered an important use case by almost all (95\%) of the participants, followed by group discussion (94\%), brainstorming (78\%), and event planning (27\%).
-Two participants also mentioned uses as HR tools and software development.
-This survey result suggested meeting scheduling as an important scenario of our proposed framework, as well as indicated the essential parameters to study.
+Two participants also mentioned the use of HR tools and software development.
+This survey result suggested meeting scheduling as an important scenario of our proposed framework, and we will use it for our case study.

+Survey participants, who serve as administrators and frequently coordinate numerous events, shared their coordination experiences in detail.
+They primarily organize frequent meetings, team events, and executive gatherings, dedicating around 70\% of their weekly work time to these tasks.
+These events typically involve 2 to 20 participants, with about 10\% from external organizations.
+Their common scheduling challenges are time zone differences and often extensive communication.
+The administrators also indicate several decision-making factors, such as executive attendance, travel, budget, and space availability, balanced by prioritizing meeting owners' needs.

+During their coordination process, commonly used tools include email clients, team messaging applications, note-taking applications, and office suite tools (such as spreadsheets) valued for their integrated functionality.
+On average, the administrators propose three scheduling options.
+Although 25\% of plans may not work for everyone, attendance remains high at 90\%, and the administrators express their confidence that preferences are considered equitably.
+The administrators highlight additional challenges, including the need for supportive scheduling tools, educating others on scheduling protocols, and accommodating executives’ requests, emphasizing the demand for greater flexibility.
+This underscores a clear use case for our system, which aims to address these specific coordination and scheduling needs effectively.